altbert/Whatsapp_speech_to_text/README.md

 ### Description
-Once authenticated on Whatsapp Web, the worker will transcribe, using Whisper, all messages received from a contact in your contact book, and you.
+Once authenticated on Whatsapp Web, the worker will transcribe, using Whisper, all voice messages that you reply with "!tran".
+For now it's only configured to transcribe from contacts saved in your contact book.

 If you want to contribute just send a pull request

 ### Usage